textpattern/textpattern-toolbelt/README.md

 ### Step 20

-Edit `/textpattern/index.php` to bump version number to next release.
+Edit /textpattern/index.php and /textpattern/textpattern.js to bump version number to next release.
 Ensure it has `-dev` suffix.
 If this release is a beta, it's okay to revert the version number to the same `x.y.z-dev` it was before.

 ### Step 21